auy1jlll/pizza-vx/content/02_about_us.md

 ## Our Story

-RestoApp was born from a passion for authentic Italian cuisine and a commitment to serving the Greenland and Portsmouth communities with exceptional food and service.
+RestoApp was born from a passion for authentic Italian cuisine and a commitment to serving the local community with exceptional food and service.

 ### Our Mission

-To bring the authentic taste of Italy to Greenland, New Hampshire, while supporting our local community and providing an exceptional dining experience that brings families and friends together.
+To bring the authentic taste of Italy to our local area, while supporting our local community and providing an exceptional dining experience that brings families and friends together.

 ### What Makes Us Different

 **Authentic Recipes:** Our recipes have been perfected over generations, bringing you the true taste of traditional Italian pizza and cuisine.

-**Local Ingredients:** We source our ingredients from local New Hampshire farms whenever possible, supporting our community while ensuring the freshest flavors.
+**Local Ingredients:** We source our ingredients from local farms whenever possible, supporting our community while ensuring the freshest flavors.

-**Community Commitment:** As a locally-owned business, we're invested in the success of Greenland, Portsmouth, and the entire Seacoast region.
+**Community Commitment:** As a locally-owned business, we're invested in the success of our local area and the entire region.

 ### Our Team

-Our experienced chefs and friendly staff are dedicated to making every visit memorable.
-From our pizza makers who hand-stretch every dough to our servers who ensure your dining experience is perfect, every team member is committed to excellence.
+Our people are dedicated to making every visit memorable.
+From our pizza makers who hand-stretch every dough to our team members who ensure your dining experience is perfect, every person is committed to excellence.

+### Hot Pizza Oven
+Our pizza oven exceeds 650 degrees, creating the perfect crispy crust with a tender, airy interior that delivers exceptional flavor in every bite.

+### Fresh Ingredients
+Fresh ingredients locally sourced - our home made fresh daily dough is never frozen.
+We're committed to quality ingredients that make every meal exceptional.

 ### Awards & Recognition